homanchou/xr/book/12-Enable-Immersive-VR-Experience.md

 };
 ```

-### Enable VR Camera to send movement data
+### Creating Signals for Entering and Exiting VR

-If you move your head around while wearing the headset then check the server logs you'll be surprised that there aren't any user moved events hitting the room channel at all.
-This is because the WebXR default experience creates a brand new camera that is a different camera then the one we created in the scene by default.
-Therefore the new camera doesn't have any subscription to listen to it's data.
+If you move your head around while wearing the headset then check the server logs you may be wondering why there aren't any user moved events hitting the room channel at all.
+This is because the WebXR default experience creates a brand new XR camera that is a different camera then the one we created in the scene by default.
+Therefore the new camera doesn't have any subscription to listen to it's data yet.
 To send data from the XR camera we need to duplicate that subscription that we previously created for our regular camera.
+However we can only create that subscription when the xr camera is ready.
+To enable us to create subscriptions and possibly remove subscriptions when we leave xr, let's create some RxJS subjects for that.

 Add these new signals to `config.ts` so we can easily subscribe to when we're entering or exiting XR from anywhere in the codebase.